20 Irresistible Reasons to Fall in Love with Brittany

 Boat trips

-If you are like me then Brittany is a must-visit location because there are so many harbours.
+If you are like me, then Brittany is a must-visit location because there are so many harbours.
 You will easily be able to board a boat tour or trip.
-And according to Wikipedia “The Nantes-Brest canal (Canal de Nantes à Brest) is a French canal which links the two seaports of Nantes and Brest through inland Brittany.
-It was built in the early 19th century, and its total length as built was 385 km with 238 locks” The boating potential is a mega drawcard for me.
+And according to Wikipedia, “The Nantes-Brest Canal (Canal de Nantes à Brest) is a French canal that links the two seaports of Nantes and Brest through inland Brittany.
+It was built in the early 19th century, and its total length as built was 385 km with 238 locks.”
+The boating potential is a mega drawcard for me.

 Boats at St. Malo